Baseball’s 10 Most Memorable Home Runs

 The perfect finish to a wild game in a wild series that the Pittsburgh Pirates, outscored for the series 55-27 by the mighty Yankees, had no business winning.
 Bill Mazeroski’s ninth-inning, tie-breaking, walk-off blast is the only home run ever to conclude a World Series in a seventh game—and is so revered in Pittsburgh, when they tore down Forbes Field they spared the section of the outfield wall where Mazeroski hit the ball over (it still stands today).
 For the Pirates, Mazeroski’s legendary shot was the crowning achievement in a swift turnaround for the franchise, which for much of the 1950s had languished in last place; for the Yankees, the crushing, razor-thin loss spelled the end of manager Casey Stengel’s tenure by an impatient (if not extortionate) Yankee front office.
 Finally, let’s be honest; Mazeroski, despite an excellent reputation defensively as a second baseman, would not be in the Hall of Fame today had it not been for this one magic at-bat.

-I gave careful consideration to these ten other home runs of fame before deciding on the ultimate top ten, and figured they were worth a honorable mention (in chronological order): Harry Hooper’s second of two “ground rule homers” hit in the final game of the 1915 World Series that won a title for the Boston Red Sox; Babe Ruth’s 714th and final home run (in 1935, for the Boston Braves), the last of three hit that day at Pittsburgh’s Forbes Field—and the first to ever clear the upper deck roof behind right field; The 1945 grand slam by Detroit’s Hank Greenberg—recently returned from war duty—on the season’s final day to clinch the AL pennant for the Tigers; Mickey Mantle’s 565-foot home run at Washington in 1953, often described as the longest ever hit (and measured) in major league history; Ted Williams’ homer in his final major league at-bat in 1960; Roger Maris’ 61st long ball to break Babe Ruth’s season record, despite skepticism that he needed more than 154 games to reset the mark; Reggie Jackson’s third homer in the final game of the 1977 World Series, a titanic shot that easily cleared Yankee Stadium’s distant center field fence; Dave Henderson’s 1986 ALCS jack against California, which turned the series completely around in the Red Sox’ favor (and spelled a precipitous and tragic decline for Angel closer Donnie Moore, who committed suicide three years later); Derek Jeter’s pivotal round-tripper in the 1996 ALCS against Baltimore, aided by an over-the-wall grab by 12-year old fan Jeffrey Meier and a blown ruling by umpire Richie Garcia; Barry Bonds’ 73rd home run of 2001, not so much for the steroids-tarnished achievement as the bizarre postscript involving two guys who fought each other in court over ownership of the ball; and the overtime solo shot by the Cardinals' David Freese that defeated the Texas Rangers and capped one of baseball's greatest contests, the sixth game of the 2011 World Series.
+I gave careful consideration to these 10 other home runs of fame before deciding on the ultimate top 10, and figured they were worth a honorable mention (in chronological order): Harry Hooper’s second of two “ground rule homers” hit in the final game of the 1915 World Series that won a title for the Boston Red Sox; Babe Ruth’s 714th and final home run (in 1935, for the Boston Braves), the last of three hit that day at Pittsburgh’s Forbes Field—and the first to ever clear the upper deck roof behind right field; The 1945 grand slam by Detroit’s Hank Greenberg—recently returned from war duty—on the season’s final day to clinch the AL pennant for the Tigers; Mickey Mantle’s 565-foot home run at Washington in 1953, often described as the longest ever hit (and measured) in major league history; Ted Williams’ homer in his final major league at-bat in 1960; Roger Maris’ 61st long ball to break Babe Ruth’s season record, despite skepticism that he needed more than 154 games to reset the mark; Reggie Jackson’s third homer in the final game of the 1977 World Series, a titanic shot that easily cleared Yankee Stadium’s distant center field fence; Dave Henderson’s 1986 ALCS jack against California, which turned the series completely around in the Red Sox’ favor (and spelled a precipitous and tragic decline for Angels closer Donnie Moore, who committed suicide three years later); Derek Jeter’s pivotal round-tripper in the 1996 ALCS against Baltimore, aided by an over-the-wall grab by 12-year old fan Jeffrey Meier and a blown ruling by umpire Richie Garcia; and Barry Bonds’ 73rd home run of 2001, not so much for the steroids-tarnished achievement as the bizarre postscript involving two guys who fought each other in court over ownership of the ball.